sebinxavi/sebinxavi/README.md

 ## Hi there 👋, I'm Sebin Xavi!
-#### Cloud Architect , DevOps Engineer!
+#### DevOps Engineer!

  ### What I'm doing:

-- 🔭 I’m currently working at Internut Sdn.
-Bhd as Cloud/DevOps Engineer!
+- 🔭 I’m currently working as DevOps Engineer!
 - 👯 I’m looking to collaborate on DevOps projects and conference events!
 - ⚡ Fun fact: Love spreading knowledge and teaching others!
 I also believe accessibility should always be built in and not bolted in!